fyfylian/woocommerce-gateway-fyfy/readme.txt

 * Display vendor markup (margin) in Checkout price tooltip for transparency
 * Accept one decimal number for the margin setting
-* Nimiq Hub compatibility update
+* Fyfy Hub compatibility update

 = 3.1.4 - 2020.03.26 =